How to Manage Your Finances for Financial Freedom and Security

 Okay, so what if you’ve got debt?
 The kinda debt that makes your wallet wince every time you think about it.
 That’s definitely something to focus on next.
 Whether it’s student loans, credit card debt, or car payments, getting rid of bad debt should be a priority.
 Why?
 The interest rates are probably killing you, and they’re a serious roadblock to financial freedom.
 Create a pay-down plan!
 Tackle high-interest debt first or go for a debt snowball method—where you knock out the smallest debts first for some quick wins.

-See also The Science of Willpower: How to Strengthen Your Self-Control
+See also The Importance of Personal Values and How to Define Yours

 Step 3: Invest in Yourself to Unlock Financial Freedom